rpothin/Power-Platform-Ideas/CoEStarterKit_AA4AM_SetupAutomation/README.md

 ### New-DataverseEnvironment

-> This function does not work for now whith PowerShell 7 (*['Exception calling "AcquireToken with "4" argument(s)" Error with Add-PowerAppsAccount PowerShell Cmdlet](https://crmchap.co.uk/exception-calling-acquiretoken-with-4-arguments-error-with-add-powerappsaccount-powershell-cmdlet/) by [Joe Griffin](https://twitter.com/joejgriffin)*).
+> This function does not work for now with PowerShell 7 (*['Exception calling "AcquireToken with "4" argument(s)" Error with Add-PowerAppsAccount PowerShell Cmdlet](https://crmchap.co.uk/exception-calling-acquiretoken-with-4-arguments-error-with-add-powerappsaccount-powershell-cmdlet/) by [Joe Griffin](https://twitter.com/joejgriffin)*).

 Create a new Dataverse environment if it does not exist (*search based on the DisplayName provided*).